Prayag-Chawla/Hack4change_inclusion/README.md

 2. Install Dependencies
 Make sure you have Python 3.8 or higher installed.
 Install the required Python packages using:

-bash
-Copy code
-pip install -r requirements.txt
-3. Run the App
-You can start the Streamlit app by running:

-bash
-Copy code
-streamlit run app.py
-This will open a new tab in your browser with the application running.

-Usage
+# Usage
-Login
+## Login
 Use the username admin and password admin to log in.
-Data Explorer
+## Data Explorer
 After logging in, navigate to the "Data Explorer" section using the sidebar.
 View and analyze the dataset with visualizations.
-Report Generator
+## Report Generator
 Generate and download model performance reports, including a detailed PDF.
-Predict Fraud
+## Predict Fraud
 Enter transaction details and get instant predictions on whether the transaction is fraudulent.
 If the transaction is predicted as fraud, you can call the helpline directly from the app.
-Feedback
+## Feedback
 Provide feedback using the text area provided.
 This will open your email client with the feedback message ready to send.
 Customization
-Dataset
+## Dataset
 Replace the Fraud.csv file in the root directory with your dataset.
 Ensure that the structure of the dataset matches the columns used in the app (balanceOrigDiff, amount, and isFraud).
 Authentication
 Modify the authentication logic to integrate with a more secure system if needed.
-The current setup is a simple hardcoded username and password.
+The current setup is a simple hardcoded username and password, which is admin & admin.
 Model
 The Logistic Regression model is used by default.
 You can experiment with other models by modifying the train_model() function.
 Code Overview
-app.py: The main script that runs the Streamlit app.
+fraud_detection.py: The main script that runs the Streamlit app.
 Fraud.csv: The dataset used for training the model.
 Replace this with your dataset. requirements.txt: Lists all the dependencies required to run the app.
-Dependencies
+## Dependencies
 Python 3.8+
 Streamlit
 Pandas